IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 Start by copying `template.local.env` to a new `local.env` file.
 You can fill in additional details as you go through the steps below.
 The `.gitignore` file will prevent that private file from being pushed to source control if you push modifications to your own fork.

 ### Set up Cloudant
 Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a [Cloudant instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/?taxonomyNavigation=services).
-You can reuse an existing instance if you already have one. **Important**: due to current limitation, the name of the Cloudant service instance must start with "cloudant" prefix (case insensitive).
+You can reuse an existing instance if you already have one.
+**Important**: the name of the Cloudant service instance must start with the `cloudant` prefix (case insensitive).

 Update `CLOUDANT_INSTANCE` in `local.env` to reflect the name of the Cloudant service instance and ensure it matches what's set in `feeds/cf/mqtt/manifest.yml`.

 Then set the `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` values in `local.env` based on the service credentials for the service.